 3. Accept the new law: Add, roughly, an additional 15% per new employee, into your new quotes so your production doesn’t take a hit.
-If asked, “why?” explain that the government doesn’t see film teams as independent contractors any more so we have to pay them more.
+If asked, “why?” explain that the california government doesn’t see film teams as independent contractors any more so we have to pay these devistating costs from California.
 It’s not ideal, but it is simple.

-This change in the law sucks for a lot of productions out there, but it’s not insurmountable.
+This change in the labor code sucks for a lot of production companies out there, but it’s not insurmountable.
 If I know one thing about filmmakers, it’s that they are creative and resilient.
 There is always a way.
 And we are here for you.
 Please call, text or email us with any questions or projects you have.
 You can download and try our app for free, and we also send our crew down to your set in LA for free to walk your teams through the process, so you don’t waste any time.

 AB5 Bill: This is the Government page for the legal document.

 Borello test: Information on the previous way that CA would judge an Independent Contractor.